wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 -->
 ## Masters Degrees

 * <a target="_blank" href="https://www.wgu.edu/online-it-degrees/cybersecurity-information-assurance-masters-program.html">Western Governors University</a> Masters in Cybersecurity can be obtained <strong>online</strong> and for a lot less than others at $4,555 per 6-month term for as many courses as you can complete during that time.
-They say 70% graduate within 21 months (5 terms) for $18,220. <a target="_blank" href="https://www.youtube.com/watch?v=hUQ5GxSNa2M" title="Josh Madakor">VIDEO</a>
+They say 70% graduate within 21 months (5 terms) for $18,220 plus MSCSIA eBook & Resource Fee $200.00.
+There is a one-time MSCSIA Program Fee $150.

    Their curriculum is aligned to:
    * <a target="_blank" href="https://niccs.cisa.gov/workforce-development/nice-framework">NICE Workforce Framework</a> of <a target="_blank" href="https://public.cyber.mil/wid/pathways/">pathway job titles</a> and <a target="_blank" href="https://trycyber.us/challenges/">tasks</a>